 It’s true that in Moses’s arrangement he was working directly for the father whereas Human Capital Mudarabah agreements allow the investees to work for the employer they choose, so what??

 The commentator admits that Moses was “in service of the father for whatever the father asks for”.
-So assume the father told Moses he has the option of going to the nearest city and working in whatever he wanted and sharing with him whatever he earns.
+So assume the father told Moses he has the option of going to the nearest city and working in whatever he wants and sharing with him a percentage of whatever he earns.
 Is that a violation of the agreement?
 Quite the contrary, it gives Moses more options.

-As for the statement “the object of the contract was the benefit the bride’s father was going to receive and not an amount of money”, there are two things wrong with this statement:
+As for the statement “the object of the contract was the benefit the bride’s father was going to receive and not an amount of money”, there are many things wrong with this statement:

-Remember money is a medium of exchange.
+Remember, money is a medium of exchange.
 An intermediary used in trade to avoid the inconveniences of a pure barter system.
-It just so happens that in the example of Moses and his bride’s father, pure barter was possible because of the coincidence of needs.
+It just so happens that in the example of Moses and his father-in-law, pure barter was possible because of the coincidence of needs.
 Moses wanted to get married and the father needed the prophet’s physical help.
-If Moses and his bride’s father did not have a coincidence of needs and decided to use a medium in their exchange, nothing about their transaction would be fundamentally changed.
+If Moses and his father-in-law did not have a coincidence of needs and decided to use a medium in their exchange, nothing about their transaction would be fundamentally changed.

 And when he came to the well of Madyan, he found there a crowd of people watering [their flocks], and he found aside from them two women driving back [their flocks].
 He said, “What is your circumstance?”
 They said, “We do not water until the shepherds dispatch [their flocks]; and our father is an old man.”